oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

       '!wm2':
 ```

-But the online update will fail if you try replace the ConfigMap
+The online update will fail if you try replace the ConfigMap
 with the `SelfTuning` section omitted:

 ```